oscarenglish18-lgtm/CorpusCompiler/README.md

 | `UM` | Uchi Maius | `uchi_maius`, `uchimaius`, `uchi-maius` |

 The Compiler recognises sites by matching filenames against a list of aliases.
-Adding one means editing two dictionaries near the top of the script.

-If you want to add a whole new site, you will need to complete the following.
+If you want to add a whole new site, and thus a new alias you must edit two dictionaries near the top of the script.

 **1. Add the code and its aliases** to `_DATASET_CODE_ALIASES` (around line 42):